 I’ve done free walking tours in Sofia, Plovdiv, Tallinn, Warsaw, maybe a few other places that I don’t remember.
 If I’m being honest I don’t actually enjoy them much but they are a pretty good way to learn a few interesting things about the city.
 They usually focus heavily on the history of the city so if that interests you definitely check it out.
 Google’s your friend.

 29. Spend your money in the east and south

 The south and the east of Europe is much cheaper than the west and the north.
-You will save a lot of money if you spend the bulk of your time in places like Portugal, Spain, Poland, Greece and Bulgaria, rather than Sweden, Norway, Finland, Denmark and Switzerland.
-In the latter countries, try and Couchsurf and eat cheap at the supermarkets, in the former countries you can maybe splash out on a private room and eat in a few restaurants.
-Be conscious of the difference in prices in these countries and adjust your travel style to suit.
+You will save a lot of money if you spend the bulk of your time in places like Portugal, Spain, Poland, Greece and Bulgaria, rather than Sweden, Norway, Finland, Denmark and Switzerland (here’s a great list of Europe’s more underrated countries you could visit).
+In the more expensive countries, try and Couchsurf and eat cheap at the supermarkets, in the cheaper countries you can maybe splash out on a private room and eat in a few restaurants.
+Be conscious of the difference in prices in each country and adjust your travel style to suit.
 This means buying clothes and supplies and doing most of your tours and activities in the cheaper countries, while spending less time and money in the more expensive ones.
 This is just basic good travel planning and will save you thousands of dollars if you do it right.